Santo, Sam and Ed's Total Football

-Santo, Sam and Ed's Total Football was an Australian association football themed comedy television show, hosted by Santo Cilauro, Sam Pang and Ed Kavalee.
+Santo, Sam and Ed's Total Football is an Australian association football themed comedy television show, hosted by Santo Cilauro, Sam Pang and Ed Kavalee.
 The series launched in 2013, screening each Tuesday on Fox Sports from October to May, in line with the network's A-League coverage.
 In October 2015, it was announced that the show would not return for a third season.

 The show focused on both the A-League and a range of global football leagues, and included a variety of segments and interviews throughout each episode.